MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-loop-components.md

 ## eDiscovery

 Loop components created in Teams or Outlook are discoverable and have eDiscovery workflow support using the Microsoft Purview tool.
-Currently, these files are stored in the creator’s OneDrive for Business and are available for search and collection in both eDiscovery (Standard) and eDiscovery (Premium) and they render in preview.
-The HTML export format for review is supported on eDiscovery (Premium).
+Currently, these files are stored in the creator’s OneDrive for Business and are available for search and collection, and render in review for both eDiscovery (Standard) and eDiscovery (Premium).
+The HTML offline export format is supported on eDiscovery (Premium).
 You can also download and re-upload the files to any OneDrive for Business to view them in their native format.

-Microsoft is currently working on a 3P export API solution for Loop components.
+Microsoft is currently working on a third-party export API solution for Loop components.

 The Loop app does not yet support eDiscovery workflows.